-For a free case evaluation after a car accident, contact the Westchester car accident lawyers at The Martello Law Firm today at (914) 685-6950.
-Our attorneys can help coordinate your care and direct you to physicians who will care about your recovery.
+For a free case evaluation after a car accident, contact the Westchester car accident lawyers at The Martello Law Firm, PLLC today at (914) 685-6950.
+Our attorneys can help coordinate your medical care and direct you to physicians who are dedicated to your recovery.

 Do I Get to Choose My Doctor After a Car Accident?

 In most emergency cases, you might not be able to choose who gives you the immediate treatment you need.
 However, you can typically seek treatment from any doctor after the fact.
 There may be other restrictions you have to put up with regarding whether a doctor will take a case involving a potential lawsuit, whether payment will be accepted from your auto insurance, and whether your medical insurance covers that doctor.

 After an accident, EMTs and ambulance crews typically need to take patients to the nearest hospital capable of treating their injuries.
 This sometimes means you cannot choose which hospital you go to, and EMTs might even need to take you further than you expected if the closest hospital is full or does not have the proper facilities to treat your injuries.
 For example, some hospitals are certified trauma facilities that are more capable of dealing with severe injuries, and you might need to be taken there first, for legal reasons, rather than going to a potentially closer, smaller hospital.